Falcon Acquires Strategic Land Position in Hope Brook, Adjacent to First Mining, Sokoman and Marvel Discovery - News Break

 Falcon Acquires Strategic Land Position in Hope Brook, Adjacent to First Mining, Sokoman and Marvel Discovery

 VANCOUVER, BC / ACCESSWIRE / July 13, 2021 / FALCON GOLD CORP.
-(FG:TSX-V), (3FA:GR), (FGLDF:OTC PINKS); ('Falcon' or the 'Company') is pleased to announce it has acquired a significant land position within the Hope Brook Area, Newfoundland.
-Falcon has now staked a total of 996 claims (24,900 hectares) which are strategically located and contiguous to First Mining Gold, Sokoman Minerals-Benton joint venture, and Marvel Discovery Corp (Figure 1).www.albuquerqueexpress.com
+(FG:TSX-V), (3FA:GR), (FGLDF:OTC PINKS); ("Falcon" or the "Company") is pleased to announce it has acquired a significant land position within the Hope Brook Area, Newfoundland.
+Falcon has now staked a total of 996 claims (24,900 hectares) which are strategically located and contiguous to First Mining Gold, Sokoman Minerals-Benton joint venture, and Marvel Discovery Corp (Figure 1).www.accesswire.com

 Comments / 0